vaxdata22/Image-Background-Remover-demo-with-Python/README.md

 pip install rembg[cli] onnxruntime
 ```

 The next command would be used to remove background from a specified JPEG file.
 Replace “photo” with the name of your chosen file.
-The “I” flag is used to pass the file.
+The “i” flag is used to pass the file.
 Again the output file can be of any filename:
 ```
 rembg i photo.jpg photo.png
 ```